 - Employers proactively protect themselves from hiring candidates who use drugs using pre-employment testing.
 Testing and any action taken based on results should occur before applicant begins working.
 If an applicant begins working before the pre-employment drug test is performed, he or she may be considered an employee entitled to more protections.
 Some states do have limitations for this reason for testing.
 For example, Connecticut, Maine, and Minnesota require written notice prior to pre-employment testing.

 - Random drug testing can be a strong deterrent to drug use.
-Carefully consider how you define an “employee” and who is tested in the random test pool.
+Carefully consider how you define a “safety-sensitive employee” and who is tested in the random test pool.
 It’s critical to eliminate any perception of targeting certain employees.
-Rhode Island, Vermont, Boulder, CO, and San Francisco, CA prohibit random drug testing.
+Rhode Island, Vermont, Boulder, CO, and San Francisco, CA, prohibit random drug testing.

 - Unlike other specimen types, hair drug testing provides up to a 90-day detection window.
-It is still prohibited in some states, but recently Iowa, Louisiana, Maine, and Oregon updated their laws to permit hair testing in certain circumstances.
+It is still prohibited in some states, but recently several states, including Iowa, Louisiana, and Maine, updated their laws to permit hair testing in certain circumstances.

 - Using a Medical Review Officer (MRO), even if not required, offers more protection for both the donor and the employer.
 An MRO “is a licensed physician who is responsible for receiving and reviewing laboratory results generated by an employer’s drug testing program and evaluating medical explanations for certain drug test results,” according to the U.S. Department of Transportation.